arinaoberoi/Encryption-on-Riemann-Surfaces/README.md

 * **Interactive 3D** — the visualisation is built on top of [Three.js](https://threejs.org/) with orbit controls, so you can pan, zoom and rotate the view.
-* **No external build tools** — the entire app is written in plain HTML, CSS and modern JavaScript modules.
-To run it locally you only need a static file server (or open `index.html` directly in a modern browser).

 ## Encryption schemes

 Two different mappings are implemented in `app.js`: